XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 # Hands-on labs Introduction to Kubernetes

 ## Exercise 10: Hosting your containers in Kubernetes
 In the previous exercise, you create the retro gaming app in a set of containers.
-We used docker compose in the end to get all the containers running locally on your machine.
+We used Docker compose in the end to get all the containers running locally on your machine.
 Now we are going to move these containers into the Kubernetes cluster that is available for you to use.

 ### Validate you can access the cluster
 In order to be able to work with the cluster, you need to get a command-line tool on your machine that interacts with the Kubernetes cluster.